I recently posted a recommendation for a specific backup program, but it got me to thinking about backing up in general.

 So why don’t more people back up?

-Unfortunately, it’s not until we’ve seen it or had that gut-wrenching experience that we begin to realize that the inconvenience of setting up a backup solution pales in comparison to the inconvenience of the data loss that it could have prevented.
-All of a sudden that backup doesn’t look like such a bad idea.
+Unfortunately, it’s not until we’ve seen or had that gut-wrenching experience that we begin to realize the inconvenience of setting up a backup solution pales in comparison to the inconvenience of the data loss it could have prevented.
+All of a sudden, that backup doesn’t look like such a bad idea.

-So how do we prevent the average user, the first time user, from ever having to go through that experience?
-How do we convince more people to some how backup their data?
+So how do we prevent the average user or first time user from ever having to go through that experience?
+How do we convince more people to some how back up their data?

 I’m not sure we can.

 I honestly think that this is one of those cases where there is no substitute for living through that painful experience.

 All we can do is be ready with solutions so that it doesn’t have to happen again.

 In an ideal world, none of us would have to consider backing up.
 In a truly ideal world, data would never be lost, hardware would never fail, and we’d never accidentally permanently delete something we’d need later.